Blåfjella–Skjækerfjella National Park: Flora and fauna

 The park is known as the place where spruce was first introduced (migrated) to Norway.
 There is a large variation of nature types, including areas of undisturbed old-growth forest in the valleys.
 The flora includes both coastal species as well as more typical inland species, and alpine plants.
-The geology includes both soft bedrock good for plant growth as well as areas with very hard bedrock with much poorer plant life.
+The geology includes both soft bedrock, which is good for plant growth, as well as areas with very hard bedrock with much poorer plant life.

 A total of 28 species of mammals and many species of birds have been observed in the park.
 The rare Arctic fox and all the large predators in mainland Norway have been found here.
 This includes brown bear, lynx, wolverines, and the gray wolf, although the wolf is only rarely seen.
 There are also three species of deer present: moose, roe deer, and red deer.
 Four nature reserves are located adjacent to the park: Arvasslia Nature Reserve, Berglimyra and Klumplifjellet Nature Reserve, Gaundalsmyra Nature Reserve, and Storfloa Nature Reserve.